How to deal with infidelity

-However, there is a chance that you've met your soul-mate (see further down).
-But - I'd still strongly advise you to read the next section about the potential fall-out of your cheating.
+There is a chance that you've met your soul-mate (see further down).
+But - I'd still strongly advise you to read the next section about the potential fall-out of your cheating on your current relationship.

 - Your lover is probably not going to leave his/her partner, particularly if they have children.
-It does happen, but all to often I'm afraid the waiting is in vain.
+Occasionally it happens, but more often than not the waiting is in vain.

 - If your lover is willing to have an extramarital affair with you, he or she may well be willing to have an affair with someone else later down the line.
 What is that going to do for your sense of security, if this relationship becomes more permanent?

 - How would you feel and respond if you were challenged by an angry and hurt partner?
 And what if he or she reported your cheating at your place of work?
-(It certainly has happened in the organisation I work for!)
+(It certainly has happened in an organisation I worked for!)

 - Your emotional and mental well-being is to a large degree dependent on the health of the relationships with people you feel closest to.
 How would your family and/or friends respond?
 How important is that to you?

-- Are you dealing with infidelity at work?
+- Are you cheating on your partner at work?
 How would it affect your job/promotion prospects and your relationship with your colleagues if your infidelity was discovered?
 What if the relationship goes sour?
 Could you still work in that place/department/position?

 - What if you/the other woman fell pregnant?
 Can you truly be sure that's not going to happen?

-- If you're normally considerate of other people's feelings, you may end up feeling unbearably guilty for a long time about all the pain caused.
-The sense of betrayal is huge with infidelity.
-People will tell me that it causes an almost physical pain for the wronged partner.
+- If you're normally considerate of other people's feelings, you may end up feeling unbearably guilty for a long time about all the pain caused (often described as a physical pain!), like so many of my past clients.

 When you're drawn into an affair, it's unlikely that you'll want to be confronted by any of these uncomfortable facts.
 However, I'm hopeful that - since you're looking for information - this will help you to think about your next step, and be considerate of other people.